zakkbob/merkle/README.md

-# merkle-tree
+# Merkle
-Merkle tree implementation in go
+Binary merkle tree implmentation in go
+(maybe more soon?)